BoltStrike77/Kaggle-ML/README.md

 # Kaggle-Learn
-A repository to hold Kaggle practices, mainly Jupyter notebooks
+A repository to hold Kaggle practices and certifications.

 Certificates earned:
 - Intro to ML